 2196:# mws_secret_key='aC/zMt6DkSyzL7an5vgJkmOWermZpopV2pRJNDam',

-CLI tool.
-If this returns a value then we’ve got a valid set of credentials!
+And then we can try these keys with the aws CLI tool.
+If this returns a value then weā€™ve got a valid set of credentials!

 $ AWS_SECRET_KEY=X AWS_ACCESS_KEY_ID=Y aws sts get-caller-identity